The House votes for possible TikTok ban in the US, but don't expect the app to go away anytime soon

 The decision by House Republicans to include TikTok as part of a larger foreign aid package, a priority for President Joe Biden with broad congressional support for Ukraine and Israel, fast-tracked the ban after an earlier version had stalled in the Senate.
 A standalone bill with a six-month selling deadline passed the House in March by an overwhelming bipartisan vote as both Democrats and Republicans voiced national security concerns about the app’s owner, the Chinese technology firm ByteDance Ltd.

-The modified measure now goes to the Senate after negotiations that produced a compromise.
+The modified measure, passed by a 360-58 vote, now goes to the Senate after negotiations that produced a compromise.

 Even if the legislation becomes law, though, the company would have up to a year to find a buyer and would likely try to challenge the law in court, arguing it would deprive the app’s millions of users of their First Amendment rights.
 Court challenges could significantly delay the timeline set out by Congress or block the law from going into effect.